Overview

 Larkya La Pass Crossing

+Temperatures plummet below -20°C, with icy, slippery slopes demanding crampons and poles in January and February.
 Likewise, heavy snow might block the pass and force retreats.
 Yet, the crystalline air offers razor-sharp views.
-And this is worth every shiver for seasoned hikers.
+And the scenery is worth every shiver for seasoned hikers.

 Descent and Return